10 Shear Loading in Beams

 \[ q=\frac{V Q}{I} \]

-Often we want to determine how far apart we can space the nails along the length of the beam.
+Often it’s necessary to determine how far apart to space the nails along the length of the beam.
 Since shear flow is the shear force per unit length, if we know how much shear force each fastener can resist, we can say that the shear flow is equal to the force resisted by each fastener (Fnail) divided by the spacing between the fasteners (s).
-Sometimes there will be multiple rows of nails side-by-side (Figure 10.12).
-In this case we can multiply the force resisted by each fastener by the number of rows (r).
+Sometimes there will be multiple rows of nails side by side (Figure 10.13).
+In this case multiply the force resisted by each fastener by the number of rows (r).

 q = Shear flow at a line on the cross-section [N/m, lb/in.]